Why citizens should try out the online ID function of their ID card

 Admittedly, the type and scope of the applications currently available had been limited for a long time.
 For years now, citizens have already been able to check their pension account and apply for a pension, call up credit-rating data, request a police clearance certificate, register for the student-loan repayment procedure, submit petitions or check their penalty points in Flensburg online.
 However, these are applications that only a handful of citizens need regularly.
 But what few citizens know is that they can now use their ID card to identify themselves online at over 100 services.
 Over two thirds of these services are provided by public authorities.
 Numerous municipalities in Germany offer common public services online: Citizens can register, re-register and deregister their car online, apply for children’s allowance or confirmation of registration, report a change in address or request a postal vote.
 The other services are offered by companies that have been certified for the procedure, for example, some insurance companies, banks, Deutsche Bahn and Deutsche Post.

 It is also worth looking to the future.
 Thanks to the Online Access Act (OZG, Onlinezugangsgesetz), there will soon be a lot of other digital services on offer that will save people from having to travel to the local town hall and wait around often for hours.
-According to the Online Access Act, public administrations in Germany are to make a total of 575 services available online by the end of 2022.
+According to the Online Access Act, public administrations in Germany are to make a total of 575 services available online.
 A mammoth project which, according to Klaus Vitt, the CIO of the federal government, also requires of the 16 federal states and almost 11,000 municipalities that they “overcome complex federal structures and fragmented responsibilities”.
 Planning and first implementations are already in full swing.
 Around 30 services will go online shortly, and all of the federal government’s important public services will go live by the end of 2021.

 Security thanks to the German ID card